 Various client engagements ongoing (see footer for details).

-Pretty busy this month and next, but with some availability.
+Pretty busy this month and next, but some with availability starting in August, after the summer break.
 Let’s have a chat!